ortus-docs/contentbox-docs/developing/globals.md

-# Global Variables
+# Global Variables and Functions

 During the ContentBox request, common variables and super-type methods are made available to all templates and views used in that request.
-When developing themes and modules for ContentBox, you may assume availability of the following:
+When developing themes and modules for ContentBox, the following methods and variables are available for use in customization:

 `#cb#`
 ===